 There are number of options you might like to discuss with your funeral director:

 - One final option to think about, after a funeral or thanksgiving service in church, it is not necessary accompany the coffin to the Crematorium.
 You should beware that ceremony at the Crematorium after a service in church is very short.
 An option is to include the prayer of committal within the Thanksgiving/Funeral service.
 You then entrust to the Funeral director to reverently accompany the coffin to the Crematorium.
 This allows family friends to remain together, and support each other immediately after the service;

 Biddenden Churchyard is open for burials;

-Smarden Cemetery (Overseen by the Parish Council) is available for burials, but the churchyard in Smarden is closed.
+Smarden Cemetery (Overseen by the Parish Council) is available for burials, but the churchyard in Smarden is closed for burial of coffins.

 For further details please see our Burials page.